Angie-gh/adix.github.io/README.md

 To be able to write security-related scripts and automate IoT devices.

 ## What might prevent success in an IT class
-I need to stay on top of the reading, listen while in class and ask questions otherwise I might not do well in the course.
+I need to read the chapters, listen while in class and ask questions otherwise I might not do well in the course.

 ## The most important thing in life